-The three approaches at a glance
+The five approaches at a glance

 Charlotte Mason